 People living in Enfield will have the first opportunity to purchase the new homes, and tenants will keep their secure tenancies if they choose to remain on the estate.
 Locals will also be prioritised with jobs and training opportunities.

-We got planning permission to develop 15 new homes on the former Kettering Hall and pub site at 65-69 Ordnance Road.
+Planning permission was granted to develop 15 new homes on the former Kettering Hall and pub site at 65-69 Ordnance Road.

 Following a competitive process, Neilcott Construction Limited were chosen to construct the new homes and associated works.

 The development was completed in March 2018.
 All 15 homes (two fully wheelchair-adapted) are now occupied for affordable rent and consist of: